Postgraduate Course: Liberation Theologies in Christianity and Islam: Comparative Perspectives (THET11060)

 |Additional Information (Assessment)

-2. Presentation (10%): Students will deliver a 10-minute presentation, in which they will share the findings of their research essay with their colleagues.
+10% - Presentation: Students will deliver a 10 minute presentation, in which they will share the findings of their research essay with their colleagues.
 Further guidelines will be provided in class.

-3. Research Essay (80%): The essay will be 4,000 words on a topic of choice that needs to be pre-approved by the instructor.
+80% - Research Essay: 4000 words on a topic of choice that needs to be pre-approved by the instructor.
 Detailed guidelines will be provided in class.